Legal Guide

 Is Misdiagnosis Considered as Medical Malpractice?

-Misdiagnosis can be considered medical malpractice when it results from a healthcare provider's negligence – meaning that the provider failed to adhere to the accepted standard of care in the diagnostic process.
-This may involve failing to thoroughly evaluate a patient's symptoms; not ordering appropriate diagnostic tests; misinterpreting test results; or failing to provide referrals to consult respective specialists.
+Misdiagnosis can be considered medical malpractice, including what is medical misdiagnosis, when it results from a healthcare provider’s negligence – meaning that the provider failed to adhere to the accepted standard of care in the diagnostic process.
+This may involve failing to thoroughly evaluate a patient’s symptoms; not ordering appropriate diagnostic tests; misinterpreting test results; or failing to provide referrals to consult respective specialists.

-However, not all instances of misdiagnosis are considered malpractice.
-To prove malpractice, the patient must demonstrate that the healthcare provider's negligence directly caused them harm.
+However, not all instances of what is medical misdiagnosis constitute medical malpractice.
+To prove malpractice, the patient must demonstrate that the healthcare provider’s negligence directly caused them harm.

 Need Help in Establishing Your Medical Malpractice Claim?